Sarmada-hub/QA-Portfolio/Embedded_Project/Landing_Project/01_Requirements.md

-# Requirements – Landing Gear Safety
+# Requirements – Landing gear safety

-## Identification Convention
+## Requirement identification

 Requirements are identified using the following format: